Citibank United Arab Emirates

 Citibank National Association, United Arab Emirates (سيتي بنك) commonly known as Citibank U.A.E., is a franchise subsidiary of Citigroup, a multinational financial services corporation headquartered in New York City, United States.
 Citi U.A.E. is connected by a network spanning 98 markets across the world.
 The phone support call center for Citibank U.A.E. retail banking clients is based at Citibank Bahrain.

 History

 Established in 1964, when the Citibank U.A.E., opened its first branch in Dubai.
 A second branch in Abu Dhabi was opened in 1971.

 Branches

 Citibank U.A.E. has full service branches in only three of the seven Emirates, Abu Dhabi, Dubai and Sharjah.

 Products and services

-Citibank U.A.E. offers consumers and institutions a range of financial products and services, including consumer banking and credit; corporate and investment banking; institutional equity research and sales; foreign exchange, credit cards, commercial banking; and treasury and trade solutions and an E-Brokerage.
+Citibank U.A.E. offers consumers and institutions a range of financial products and services, including consumer banking and credit; corporate and investment banking; institutional equity research and sales; foreign exchange, credit cards, commercial banking; and an E-Brokerage.